 Offset G keys

 A keywork layout in which the G keys are set forward of other keys played by the left hand.
 Many players prefer this layout as it fits naturally under the fingers.
-This specification pre-dominates in the UK.
+Overall, this specification pre-dominates in the UK.
 It makes no acoustic difference and is purely a matter of personal choice.

 In line G keys